peilun-he/PDSim/README.md

 PDSim can simulate data from two models, Schwartz and Smith two-factor model (Schwartz & Smith, 2000), and polynomial diffusion model (Filipovic & Larsson, 2016).
 In this section, we will explain how to use GUI to simulate data.
-A detailed description of two models are available in [Model Description](#model-description).
+A detailed description of the two models is available in [Model Description](#model-description).

 ### PDSim (GUI) for Schwartz-Smith Model